Site icon Fundación Por Pobreza/ Pobreza Infantil

 In lieu of SSI, Puerto Rico operates a substitute program called Aid to the Aged, Blind, or Disabled (“AABD”).
 Id. ¶ 10.
 The AABD program is less generous than SSI in two ways: the income and resource thresholds are higher, such that many poor people would be eligible for SSI but do not make the cutoff for AABD; and even for those who qualify, the average monthly benefit amount is smaller in the AABD program than in the SSI program.
 Id. ¶¶ 11-12.

-The First Circuit recently summed up the differences between the AABD and SSI programs: AABD is funded by a capped categorical matching grant whereby the federal government contributes 75 percent and the territorial government contributes 25 percent; administrative costs are split 50/50.
-Like SSI, federal funds for AABD flow (or perhaps more accurately trickle) from the general fund of the U.S. treasury.
+The First Circuit recently summed up the differences between the AABD and SSI programs: AABD is financed by a capped categorical matching grant whereby the federal government contributes 75 percent and the territorial government contributes 25 percent; administrative costs are split 50/50.
+Like SSI, federal funds for AABD flow (or maybe more accurately trickle) from the general fund of the U.S. treasury.
 During fiscal year 2011, the average AABD monthly payment was $73.85, compared to SSI payments of $438.05 in the fifty states and the District of Columbia and $525.69 in the Northern Mariana Islands.
 In fiscal year 2011, 34,401 individuals in Puerto Rico were enrolled in the AABD program.
 The Government Accountability Office has predicted that, had Puerto Rico been extended SSI at that time, 305,000 to 354,000 eligible Puerto Rico residents would have received SSI.

 Vaello-Madero, 956 F.3d at 29-30 (first citing William R. Morton, Cong.
-Research Serv., Cash Assistance for the Aged, Blind, and Disabled in Puerto Rico 12, 21 (2016); then citing U.S. Gov't Accountability Off., GAO-14-31, Puerto Rico: Information on How Statehood Would Potentially Affect Selected Federal Programs and Revenue Sources ("2014 GAO Report") 82 (2014))).
+Research Serv., Cash Assistance for the Aged, Blind, and Disabled in Puerto Rico 12, 21 (2016); then citing U.S. Gov’t Accountability Off., GAO-14-31, Puerto Rico: Information on How Statehood Would Potentially Affect Selected Federal Programs and Revenue Sources (“2014 GAO Report”) 82 (2014)).

 Not surprisingly, the reduced coverage under the AABD program makes it far cheaper to run than SSI.
 The Government Accountability Office has estimated that, had residents of Puerto Rico been eligible for SSI benefits in 2011, federal spending would have increased from the approximately $24 million spent on the AABD program to a range from $1.5 to $1.8 billion.
 Joint Stip. ¶ 36 (citing 2014 GAO Report 82).